JiahuiYu/generative_inpainting/README.md

-# generative_inpainting
+# Generative Image Inpainting with Contextual Attention

-Code of Generative Image Inpainting with Contextual Attention
+Code and models will be released soon.
+Please stay tuned.